ResponsibleStaking/Cardano-Heartbeat-Failover/server/README.md

 * A Lambda Function to host the logic
 * An API Gateway endpoint to expose the function and protect it with an API Key

-The AWS free tier allows to process 1 mio Requests (API Gateway Call + Lambda Execution).
+The AWS free tier allows to process 1 mio.
+Requests (API Gateway Call + Lambda Execution).
 With the proposed timing of 10 second per server we consume ~520k calls.

 ## AWS Account Creation

 First you need to create an AWS Account
 * Open https://console.aws.amazon.com/
-* Follow the instruction to create an Account
+* Follow the instructions to create an Account

-Login
+* Login

-Switch to a region which is close to your servers

 ## DynamoDB

 Create a DynamoDB Table with the name "server-failover-data"
 * Log into AWS Console https://console.aws.amazon.com/
 * Switch to DynamoDB
+* Switch to a region which is close to your servers (Upper Right Drop down next to support)
 * Create Table with Name: "server-failover-data", Primary-Key: "tenant-id"
+* Note down the ARN of the new table.
+You can find it in the Overview Tab at the boottom

 Define an IAM Role to make it accessible for the Lambda Function Laterwards
 * Switch to IAM in AWS Console
-* Go to Roles and continue
+* Go to Access management > Roles
 * Click Create Role
-* Choose "Lambda" Scenario and continue
+* Choose "Lambda" Scenario and click "Next: Permissions"
-* with Name: "failover-service-role"
-* Click "Create Richtlinie"
+* Click "Create policy"
-* Search for the Service "DynamoDB"
+* Click "Choose a service" Search for the Service "DynamoDB"
 * Define the allowed actions - Read: "GetItem, Query, Scan" and Write: "PutItem, UpdateItem"
-* Define the spezific Resource "ARN of your DynamoDB Table" (look it up in DynamoDB first)
+* Define the specific Resource.
+Click "Add ARN" in the table area.
+Paste the ARN of your DynamoDB Table into the "Specify ARN for table" field
+* Continue to Tags, Review
+* Define the Policy Name: "failover-service-policy"
+* Back to the Role creation window search for the new policy "failover-service-policy"
-* Continue to Tags and finish the Wizard
+* continue to Tags > Review
+* Name it "failover-service-policy" and click "Create Role"

 ## Lambda function